TrellixVulnTeam/swahilipython_SCMU/Doc/library/tarfile.rst

    reset each time a file is created in it.
 And, if a directory's permissions do not allow writing, extracting files to it will fail.

-   If *numeric_owner* is :const:`True`, the uid and gid numbers from the tarfile are used to set the owner/group for the extracted files.
-Otherwise, the named values from the tarfile are used.
+   If *numeric_owner* is :const:`True`, the uid and gid numbers kutoka the tarfile are used to set the owner/group for the extracted files.
+Otherwise, the named values kutoka the tarfile are used.

    .. warning::

-      Never extract archives from untrusted sources without prior inspection.
+      Never extract archives kutoka untrusted sources without prior inspection.
       It is possible that files are created outside of *path*, e.g. members that have absolute filenames starting with ``"/"`` or filenames with two dots ``".."``.